Selvam-DG/Python/Conditional_statements_&_Loop.md

 - The nested-if statement
 - The if-elif-else ladder
 #### if statment
-- syntac:
+- syntax:
   - if condition:
     - Statements to execute
       - if
         - condition is true

 #### if else:
 - syntax:
   - if condition:
      - statement 1
   - else:
      - statement 2